Deep-learning Evaluation for Enhanced Prognostics - PSMA PET¶

 • Potential utilisation of paired image data (PSMA PET/CT with FDG PET/CT data)

-Testing will be performed on 45 (held-out final test set) all originating from the same clinic as the training database.
+Final Testing performed on 40 (held-out final test set) all originating from the same clinic as the training database.

 Publications involving manual annotation of total tumour volume for determination of predictive biomarkers in mCRPC can be found in Ferdinandus et al. and Buteau et al..